kecosz/rELA/README.md

 Ex. c:/mnt/rELA_test
 (The data is also placed in the working directory in the form of c:/mnt/rELA_test/data/..)

-3. Start Google colab runtime
+3. Start Google colab runtime (for the latest information see: https://research.google.com/colaboratory/local-runtimes.html)
-(for the latest information see: https://research.google.com/colaboratory/local-runtimes.html?hl=ja) Execute the following command at the terminal:
+Execute the following command at the terminal:
 `docker run -v /c/mnt/rELA_test:/contents/rELA_test -p 127.0.0.1:8888:8080 us-docker.pkg.dev/colab-images/public/runtime`
-(You can change “c/mnt/rELA_test” to match the location of your working directory)
+-- You can change “c/mnt/rELA_test” to match the location of your working directory
-(On Windows, you need to include the volume label “c:” as the top-level folder) **After running, copy the token that is displayed at the end.**
+-- On Windows, you need to include the volume label “c:” as the top-level folder
+**After running, copy the token that is displayed at the end.**

 4. Open the google colab notebook